 - Trailhead: Cape Schanck Car Park

 Lighthouse, boardwalk and lookouts.
-After a somewhat lame attempt of a drying off in the car, and waiting for a break in the weather, we set off on the short but picturesque Cape Walk.
+After a somewhat lousy attempt of a drying off in the car, and waiting for a break in the weather, we set off on the short but picturesque Cape Walk.
 Beginning, again, from the Cape Schanck Car Park, the path passes the Cape Schanck Light Station.
 The bright white lighthouse has stood proudly in this landscape since 1859.
 If you’re interested, tours of this historic monument are available, and there’s a lighthouse museum to view also.

 The Boardwalk to Pulpit Rock